 Cost of Egress Windows by Location

-Your egress window’s location will likely be its most significant cost determinant.
-Aboveground egresses don’t require digging and, therefore, cost similar to a standard window project.
-On the other hand, below grade egresses typically require excavation, concrete cutting, and well installation, which contribute heavily to higher costs.
+Your new egress window’s location will likely be its most significant cost determinant.
+Aboveground egresses don’t require digging and, therefore, have similar costs to standard window projects.
+On the other hand, below-grade, or below-ground, egresses typically require excavation, concrete cutting, and well installation, which leads to higher costs.

 Egress Window LocationCost Per Window